wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-networks-reserved-public-ip.md

 ## FAQ
 1. Can I use a reserved IP for all Azure services?
-  - Reserved IPs can only be used for VMs and cloud service instance roles.
+  - Reserved IPs can only be used for VMs and cloud service instance roles exposed through a VIP.
 1. How many reserved IPs can I have?
   - At this time, all Azure subscriptions are authorized to use 20 reserved IPs.
 However, you can request additional reserved IPs.
 See the [Subscription and Service Limits](/documentation/articles/azure-subscription-service-limits) page for more information.
 1. Is there a charge for reserved IPs?